Estrogen dominance is one of the women’s most common hormone imbalances but may also occur in men.

 Hormonal issues can be frustrating.
 The good news is that several natural methods exist to regulate hormone balance.

-For estrogen dominance that is not due to a specific medical condition, doctors may recommend lifestyle changes to combat it.
+Doctors may recommend lifestyle changes to combat estrogen dominance that is not due to a specific medical condition.

 Restoring hormonal balance involves limiting estrogen exposure and directing excess estrogen out of the body.